 CROPS4HD builds climate resilience

-In recent times, the effects of climate change become more and more obvious, even in the Global North.
-However, for smallholder farmers in the southern hemisphere they have been a reality for a while, and they make it even harder for them to secure their nutrition and incomes.
-The project CROPS4HD promotes neglected and underutilised crops that are more resilient to the impacts of climate change as a strategy for farmers to adapt their production to this new reality.
+The project CROPS4HD promotes neglected and underutilised crops that are more resilient to the impacts of climate change as a strategy for farmers to adapt their production to the new reality of climate change.

 Fonio millet, Lablab bean or Bambara groundnuts: the rediscovered crops